kettle-7/Kettle3D/.github/ISSUE_TEMPLATE/suggestion-for-a-new-block.md

 ______________________________________________________________
 ______________________________________________________________
 .
 Thank you for your suggestion.
 We'd like to do everything we can to make Kettle3D better.
-We should have your block added into the game within the next 2 weeks.
+We should have your block added into the game within the next 5 working days.
 If not, we'll add a comment here explaining why.
 -->